Williamwenda/williamwenda.github.io/index.md

 ## Short Bio

-Hello, welcome to my homepage.
+Hello, welcome to my homepage!

 I am Wenda Zhao, a Ph.D. candidate in the [Dynamic System Lab (DSL)][dsl], [University of Toronto Institute for Aerospace Studies (UTIAS)][utias] under Professor [Angela P. Schoellig][Angela_link].
 I am also a Postgraduate Affiliated researcher at the [University of Toronto Robotics Institute][RI] and [Vector Institute][VI] (Toronto, ON, Canada).
 Before coming to Toronto, I earned a MASc degree in Electrical & Computer Engineering (ECE) from [Tongji University][tju] in Shanghai, China in 2018.
 In the summer of 2016, I had the opportunity to attend the exchange program in Robotics Technology at [RWTH Aachen University][rwth], Germany.

 My research interests lie at the intersection of state estimation and machine learning for mobile robotics.
 Meanwhile, I enjoy robotics hardware and software co-design.
 I am fascinated by the ability of robots to sense and interact with the physical world, which reminds us of the beauty and wonder that exists in nature.

 ## Current Research